Are you ready to cut the cord?

-The main difference between the subscription options are the number of channels offered and the number of screens you can simultaneously stream on.
+The main difference between the subscription options is the number of channels offered and the number of screens you can simultaneously stream on.

-Yet again, you can try FuboTV for free for 7 days.
+Yet again, you can try FuboTV for free for seven days.

 The positive to Apple TV+ is that it only costs $4.99 a month and is free for a year with the purchase of any Apple device.

-Apple TV+ can be streamed on almost any streaming device described earlier in this post, and like most services on this list, you can try it for free for 7 days before committing.
+Apple TV+ can be streamed on almost any streaming device described earlier in this post, and like most services on this list, you can try it for free for seven days before committing.

 Acorn TV is a little different in that it’s an American streaming service that offers programming from the United Kingdom, Ireland, Canada, New Zealand, Spain, Mexico, and Australia.

 You can also watch Acorn TV Originals.
-If foreign shows and documentaries is something you’re interested in, you can check out their lineup of shows here.
+If foreign shows and documentaries are something you’re interested in, you can check out their lineup of shows here.

 Acorn TV offers two subscription options.
 You can pay a monthly fee of $5.99 or an annual one of $59.99.

-You can also try it for free for 7 days.
+You can also try it for free for seven days.

 AT&T TV Now

-Yet another cable alternative option is AT&T TV Now and may be a good option for those who want a lot of options.
+Yet another cable alternative option is AT&T TV Now which may be a good option for those who want many options.

 There are two main packages.
-You can choose the Plus package for $55 a month, which includes 45+ channels and a 30-day free trial of HBO Max.
-You can also go with the Max package for $80 a month, which includes 60+ channels and HBO Max.
+You can choose the Plus package for $55 a month, including 45+ channels and a 30-day free trial of HBO Max.
+You can also go with the Max package for $80 a month, including 60+ channels and HBO Max.

-There are also 5 other package options featuring more channels and options.
+There are also five other package options featuring more channels and options.
 These packages run from $86 to $135 a month.

-In addition, you have the option to add-on premium entertainment channels, Spanish channels, and international TV for added cost.
+In addition, you can add on premium entertainment channels, Spanish channels, and international TV for an added cost.

-ESPN+ is the only cable alternative discussed here that’s dedicated solely to sports content.
+ESPN+ is the only cable alternative discussed here dedicated solely to sports content and is a must for sports fans.
 It included original video content, live games, news and analysis, and exclusive pay-per-view events.

-However, be aware that ESPN+ is separate from ESPN, ESPN2, and ESPNews, so if you’re looking to follow a local team(s) there may be a better option to stream games and content for those teams.
-They also don’t broadcast live NBA or NFL games.
+However, be aware that ESPN+ is separate from ESPN, ESPN2, and ESPNews, so if you’re looking to follow a local team(s), there may be a better option to stream games and content for those teams.
+Unfortunately, they also don’t broadcast live NBA or NFL games.

 ESPN+ costs $4.99 a month or $49.99 a year.
 You can also bundle it with Hulu and Disney+ for $12.99 a month.